trustification/trustification/README.md

 ## Crates

-Billbo consists of the following Rust crates, of which some are common APIs and others are standalone micro-services.
+Bombastic consists of the following Rust crates, of which some are common APIs and others are standalone micro-services.

 * `bombastic-storage` - facade to s3 api used by indexer and api
 * `bombastic-api` - API server